Amazon Web Services (AWS)

 Let's Explain

-The AWS integration allows either Spacelift or to automatically in your AWS account, and in the process, generate a set of temporary credentials.
-These credentials are then exposed as during the run/task that takes place on the particular Spacelift stack that the integration is attached to.
+The AWS integration allows either Spacelift runs or tasks to automatically assume an IAM role in your AWS account, and in the process, generate a set of temporary credentials.
+These credentials are then exposed as computed environment variables during the run/task that takes place on the particular Spacelift stack that the integration is attached to.

 • AWS_ACCESS_KEY_ID